Erfanmv/crawl/README.md

 ```

 At the end of the run the file `snappfood_vendor_products.xlsx` will be created
 with all collected product data.
+All console output is also written to
+`crawler.log` for later review.